SBCV celebrates 25 years of church planting at annual homecoming

 Messengers elected Michael Butler, pastor of First Baptist Church Chickasha, to a second one-year term as president.
 Owen Nease, pastor of Emmaus Baptist Church in Oklahoma City, was elected as first vice president; and Randy Hurt, director of missions for Atoka-Coal Association, was elected second vice president.

 Messengers also approved the Cooperative Program (CP) giving objective for 2025 of $24.5 million and looked forward to celebrating the 100th anniversary of the CP next year.
 The budget total is the same as last year.
-It is allocated as follows: 60% for missions and ministry in Oklahoma (45% to Oklahoma Baptists ministry and 15% to its affiliates; 40% forwarded to national and international SBC causes.
+It is allocated as follows: 60% for missions and ministry in Oklahoma (45% to Oklahoma Baptists ministry and 15% to its affiliates); and 40% forwarded to national and international SBC causes.
 Last year’s National CP allocation was 43%.

-“What an amazing Oklahoma Baptists annual meeting we had!”
-Fisher said.
-“Incredible attendance and so thankful for the unity, love for one another, and focus on advancing the gospel our churches and pastors have.
+“What an amazing Oklahoma Baptists annual meeting we had,” Fisher said.
+“Incredible attendance and so thankful for the unity, love for one another and focus on advancing the gospel our churches and pastors have.
 What a joy to be part of these dear people and serve them.
 Grateful!”

 The 2025 Oklahoma Baptists annual meeting is set to take place on Nov.
 10-11 at Southern Hills Baptist Church in Oklahoma City.